 Swanwick is a village on the River Hamble in Hampshire, just a few miles from Southampton, though it’s not perhaps a village as most of us think of villages; there’s no ‘centre’ as such, and the residential spread means that these once rural areas are now merging with their neighbours, so sometimes it’s hard to tell where one ends and another begins.
-People go to Swanwick to stroll around the reclaimed clay pits at Swanwick Lakes Nature Reserve, to brave the waters with Andark Diving & Watersports, or to just sit and watch the comings and goings in the marina.
+People go to Swanwick to stroll around the reclaimed clay pits at Swanwick Lakes Nature Reserve, brave the waters with Andark Diving & Watersports, or just sit and watch the comings and goings in the marina.
 The village is a major centre for air traffic control and believe it or not, it was a big strawberry growing area at the beginning of the 20th century.
 These days if folk fancy a bite to eat there they go to The Navigator or The Boat House Café.

 All information correct at the time of writing